TL;DR

 - Potential Inheritance Tax (IHT) Protection: For most people, the policy proceeds will not be counted as part of their estate for IHT purposes.

-As an FCA-regulated broking firm, WeCovr can help you place your policy in trust correctly, usually at no extra cost.
+As an FCA-regulated broking firm, WeCovr can help you place your policy in trust correctly, usually subject to terms where applicable.

 A Note on Whole of Life Insurance Policies